lightly-ai/lightly/docs/source/tutorials/structure_your_input.rst

     +-- my_video_3.avi

 The example also shows the currently supported video file formats (.mov, .mp4, and .avi).
+We assign a weak label to each video.
 To upload the three videos from above to the platform, you can use

 .. code-block:: bash